Overview

 Department of Pharmacy

-- Central and satellite pharmacy distribution.
+- Central pharmacy medication distribution.

-- Sterile and non-sterile compounding.
+- Sterile and non-sterile compounding including hazardous medications.

-- Advanced technology support, including networked remote devices, automated dispensing devices (Pyxis) and clinical decision support tools.
+- Advanced technology support including networked remote devices, automated dispensing devices (Pyxis), and clinical decision support tools.

-- Decentralized pharmacist practice.
+- Decentralized clinical pharmacist practice.

 - Patient education programs.